veritaserum27/Ground-Truth-Curation-App/infra/README.md

 1. **"Location not available"** - Change location in parameters file to `westus2`
 2. **"Server name already exists"** - The script uses uniqueString() to avoid conflicts
-3. **"Firewall blocking connection"** - Firewall rules are configured for open access in hackathon setup
+3. **"Firewall blocking connection"** - Confirm that your IP was detected or provide `ADMIN_CLIENT_IP`; otherwise connect from a resource inside the VNet.
 4. **"Authentication failed"** - Use SQL Server authentication (not Azure AD) for import scripts

 ### Cleanup